diffusiondata/diffusion-rest-adapter/README.md

 for this dependency is relative to the `DIFFUSION_HOME` environmental variable.
 Any REST service is started embedded within the JVM process.

+### Build artifact overview

+#### adapter-client

+The `adapter-client` module creates an executable JAR with all dependencies shaded in.
+It loads the configuration model from the filesystem in the current working directory.
+If the client is closed the JVM process will be terminated.

+### adapter

+The `adapter` module is more suitable for embedding the adapter in other applications.
+It expects to be notified of changes to the model.

 ## Connecting to Diffusion

 The session will require the `register_handler`, `modify_topic` and `update_topic` permissions to function correctly.
+If the session fails to connect to Diffusion the client is closed.

+### Connection loss

+If the connection is lost the session will attempt to recover.
+If recovery fails the client is closed.

+## Polling REST services

+If the initial poll of a REST endpoint fails no topic will be created for it.